ygrebnov/model/README.md

 - `default:"dive"` allocates nil `*struct` pointers before recursing.
 - Duplicate exact rule registrations are blocked early (no runtime ambiguity errors).
 - Built-ins are always available even if you never call `WithRules`.
+- Concurrency: After construction, calling `Validate()` and `SetDefaults()` on the same *Model* instance from multiple goroutines concurrently is safe for reads of cached metadata, but typical usage mutates the underlying struct.
+For concurrent validation of distinct objects, create one Model per object or guard shared object mutation.
+Register all custom rules before exposing the Model to multiple goroutines (rule registration is not concurrency-safe once validation begins).

 ---